danielcompton/ring-ip-whitelist/README.md

 ## Security of IP whitelisting

-While IP whitelisting increases the difficulty for an attacker, if an attacker controls a router between you and the server they can bypass your IP whitelisting.
+While IP whitelisting increases the difficulty for an attacker, if an attacker controls a router between a whitelisted IP and the server they can bypass your IP whitelisting.
 Also, if they can get onto the network of one of the whitelisted ranges then it is also game over.
 Treat IP whitelisting as an additional layer of security, not your only one.
 Some useful links to read more on IP whitelisting:

 * [How secure is IP address filtering?](http://stackoverflow.com/questions/437146/how-secure-is-ip-address-filtering)
 * [Is IP whitelist sufficient to protect a server?](http://security.stackexchange.com/questions/51587/is-ip-whitelist-sufficient-to-protect-a-server)